nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 The goal of this research is to leverage automatic question-answer generation to develop an integrated system where teachers can collaborate with AI to create and customize interactive reading resources with question-answering functions for their students from kindergarten through second grade.
 Throughout this project, students will have a chance to 1) develop innovative AI models that expand the state-of-the-art NLP techniques (e.g., BERT, GPT) for automatically generating question-answer pairs for reading materials and customizing the training to meet the unique requirements of an educational context; and 2) building a dialog system with graphical user interfaces that is able to a) ask children a question, b) provide tailored feedback and explanation to children’s response, and/or c) rephrase the original question (usually open-ended) to a multiple-choice question as a way of scaffolding if the children do not answer the original question or answer it incorrectly.

 ## Week 3
+**Sat Jan 28: Finished Pre-Processing Data, Attempt to Fine-Tune BART QG**
+Progress:
+1. After adding the code to write the train split into the files, I finished preprocessing the data and saved it to my Google Drive.
+I will need to check with my teammates and mentors about whether the changes I made to the code are correct.
+Also, my processed data looks different than the preprocessed data that is provided in the [GitHub](https://github.com/WorkInTheDark/FairytaleQA_QAG_System), so I will have to check if I did it correctly.

 **Fri Jan 27: Readings, Preprocessed Data and Began to Fine-Tune BART QG**